gaslight/posts/posts/2013-10-29-beginners-mind.md

 # Beginner's Mind

 As a custom software development shop, we're always interested in marketing.
-Talking about the work we've done and enjoy doing is the best way to reach new customers.
+Enjoying the work we do, and talking about it is the best way to reach new customers.

 One of the suggestions we often hear is that we should specialize; focus on a